EdKo2001/EdKo2001/README.md

 [![](https://img.shields.io/badge/-Blog-F96854?style=flat-square&logo=medium)](https://medium.com/@eduardko2001)
 [![](https://img.shields.io/badge/-Personal%20Website-F6C915?style=flat-square&logo=html5)](https://eduard-koshkelyan.onrender.com/#portfolio)

-I have been working as a seasoned developer for over 5 years, consistently delivering top-notch results.
-With a wealth of experience acquired from working on a multitude of projects spanning various industries, I possess a deep understanding of diverse businesses' digital requirements.
-This extensive exposure has enabled me to efficiently and cost-effectively implement optimal solutions tailored to their specific needs.
+I'm a Senior Full Stack engineer with over 5 years of experience in JavaScript.
+Throughout my career, I've been involved in numerous projects spanning various industries, which has granted me a profound understanding of diverse digital needs in business contexts.

+My tech stack is quite extensive.
+My journey began with self-learning, followed by freelancing, and eventually transitioning to commercial experience with reputable tech companies.
+At the core, I'm highly proficient in JavaScript and TypeScript.
+Presently, my main focus lies in React.js, with a preference for Next.js for frontend development.
+On the backend, I leverage Node.js with either Express or the Nest framework.
+Additionally, I possess strong skills in DevOps and hold an Associate Developer certification from AWS.

 In my free time, I like to solve algorithms and visit national parks.
 Open to relocation and learning new technologies.